Can you send me an application form by mail or email?

 Lund University offers scholarships for high-performing students.
 You can apply for a scholarship when applying for a programme on www.universityadmissions.se.
 You will find more information about Lund University scholarship opportunities here.

 How do I apply for a Swedish residence permit?

 You apply for a residence permit through the Swedish embassy (or consulate) in your home country.
 They will inform you of the application process.
 You can also read more about the process and requirements at the website of the Swedish Migration Board.

 Please note that the application process is quite lengthy, especially during summer, so it is crucial that you start the process immediately after receiving your letter of admission, in order to arrive here on time.
 Read more about residence permit and permission to study in Sweden.

 When does the programme start?
 On Arrival Day?

-Arrival Day take place in Lund on August 15, 2017, after which we will offer an orientation programme for you with different activites, information meetings, guided tours, etc. The autumn semester starts August 28.
-It is essential that you arrive on time, otherwise you will fall behind your fellow students.
-Student arriving after 8 September will not be admitted.
+Arrival Day takes place in Lund two weeks before the start of the programme.
+We offer an orientation programme with leisure activites, information meetings and guided tours.
+When the actual programme starts it is essential that you arrive on time, otherwise you will fall behind your fellow students.
+Student arriving after the first week will not be admitted.